-By neuromarketing testing tools we can measure unconscious reactions that people experience during their visit to a store, either while they are consuming products or just looking at products on the shelves.
+By neuromarketing testing tools we can measure unconscious reactions that people experience during their visit to a store, either while they are consuming products or just looking at products on the shelves and during food and drink tastings.

 Measuring physiological reactions with these innovative indicators is extremely performant as advanced knowledge in neuroscience has demonstrated that instinctive unconscious processes are key drivers in the motivation of human behavior but are difficult to reveal in verbal interviews as most of them are unconscious.